 Putting all the layers together

 One of the final pieces of your preparedness plan is to write out an evacuation plan.
-You can find information and examples here.
+You can find worksheets from my book, Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst Case Scenarios, here.
 This step is important because it puts the 72 Hour Kits in motion, literally.

 Your personalized plan will designate who loads the Kits, who will be in charge of pets, and steps for preparing your home for an extended absence.
 It’s vital to put this plan in writing, post copies around the house, include a copy in your Survival Mom Binder, and then rehearse your plan.
 Only then will you know if everything will fit in your minivan!